begin-theadventure/lutris-scripts/Northstar/Origin/Readme.md

 I made a [script](https://github.com/begin-theadventure/lutris-scripts/blob/main/Northstar/northstar-client.json) for Lutris that will set the prefix.

-It's based on [Titanfall 2](https://lutris.net/games/titanfall-2/) and [R5Reloaded](https://github.com/begin-theadventure/lutris-scripts/blob/main/R5Reloaded/r5reloaded.json) scripts, which in turn is based on [Apex Legends](https://lutris.net/games/apex-legends) and [Origin](https://lutris.net/games/origin) or [EA App](https://lutris.net/games/ea-desktop) scripts.
+It's based on [Titanfall 2](https://lutris.net/games/titanfall-2/) and [R5Reloaded](https://github.com/begin-theadventure/lutris-scripts/blob/main/R5Reloaded/r5reloaded.json) scripts.

 If you already already have the game files install the client first, if not do it for later but if you do then just skip it.